Video Overview: Bank On Yourself in a Nutshell

 Ron Kasteler

 No, this is not universal life.
 No other life insurance product comes with as many guarantees as whole life insurance, and it’s the only product recommended for Bank On Yourself.
-Bank On Yourself advisors take a 50-70% cut in commission in the first year designing a policy this way, and receive a very small residual commission during subsequent years.
+Bank On Yourself Professionals take a 50-70% cut in commission in the first year designing a policy this way, and receive a very small residual commission during subsequent years.

 It is not a multi-level marketing program of any sort.
 You may be confusing this with another company that jumped on the bandwagon around the time my book hit that best-seller list that does recruit agents into a multi-level marketing structure.